sharp0900/S4T2TM2/Design_Document.md

 ### Customer:
 - This program is intended for individuals or teams working in an AGILE development environment.
+Programmers, designers, and managers alike can benefit from using our task manager software.

 ### Reasons for using program:
-- Out program is intended to be a tool that is useful for managing tasks while being very simple and easy to use.
+- Our program is intended to be a tool that is useful for managing tasks while being very simple and easy to use.
+For students and professionals alike, time is an extremely important resource.
+Managing time and making sure time is getting dispensed appropriately between projects is an important concept, and a good task manager software should help improve the user's workflow.
+Professionals can benefit from having a tool to track their time in order to bill their clients accurately and with ease.
+A good task management program should also take some of the stress away from having to keep track of many deadlines and priorities.
+Our program also aims to help the user prioritize their time by using notifications based on their deadlines.

 ### Interface would have:
 - A simple, easy to use menu